 Delta carries out routine health, safety, environmental, and quality (HSEQ) audits of all of its projects.
-Environmental audits will be carried out in accordance with Delta's IMS Procedure and recorded in Delta form AUD 005 Environmental Audit and as a component of Delta's HSEQ audits.
+Environmental audits will be carried out in accordance with Delta's IMS Procedure AUD 005 Audit Environmental and as a component of Delta's HSEQ audits.